AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/average-minute-audience-panel.md

 ### Custom time period data source

-The Media average minute audience panel uses only the Average Minute Audience metric to gather data.
+The Media average minute audience panel uses only the average minute audience metric to gather data.
 Breakdowns or other metrics cannot be used in the panel.

 |Metric|Description|
 |---|---|